Title

 (c) Each Program applicant shall pay an application fee as determined by the Agency.

-(d) The Agency may require any additional information deemed necessary for the purposes of certifying a security training program.
+(d) The Agency may require any additional information deemed necessary for the purposes of recognizing a security training program.

-(e) Each Certified Security Training Program shall refile on an annual basis the Program’s updated qualifications as required by this Section.
+(f) Each Recognized Security Training Program shall refile on an annual basis the Program’s updated qualifications as required by this Section.

-(5) The Agency shall require certain topics to be included in any initial and recurrent training program and shall only certify a security training program that provides such training, which shall include:
+(6) Exclusive of any requirements set forth in Federal and State law and any site or contract specific training, the Agency shall require certain topics to be included in any initial and recurrent training program and shall only recognize a security training program that provides such training, which shall include, at minimum:

-(b) First aid, including training in administering cardiopulmonary resuscitation (CPR), use of automated external defibrillators (AED), and administering opiate antagonists;
+(b) First aid, including training in administering cardiopulmonary resuscitation (CPR), use of automated external defibrillators (AED);

-(i) Security officers’ workplace rights, including health and safety, anti-discrimination, and wage and hour laws; and
+(g) Security officers’ workplace rights, including health and safety, anti-discrimination, and wage and hour laws.

-(6) The Agency shall only certify a security training program that employs instructors to provide the training required under this Chapter who possess the following qualifications:
+(8) The Agency shall only recognize a security training program that employs instructors to provide the training required under this Chapter who possess the following qualifications:

 (a) Possess a high school diploma or its equivalent;